 Old Trafford cricket tickets

-In 2014, Old Trafford is hosting the fourth Test against India and also the third one-day international (ODI) against Sri Lanka, which will be a day/night game.
+In 2015, Old Trafford is hosting a Twenty20 international against New Zealand and two one-day internationals (ODIs) against Australia, one of which will be a day-night game.

 Old Trafford Cricket Ground, Manchester

 Old Trafford Cricket Ground is home to Lancashire County Cricket Club and is located in South Manchester.
 Founded in 1864, its current capacity is 15,000, although this expands to 22,000 through the addition of temporary seating for Test matches, ODIs and Twenty20 internationals.

 Old Trafford was the second Test ground in England and has seen some significant matches in the years since.
 It is estimated that 30,000 fans were locked out of the ground for the fifth day of the 2005 Ashes Test.
 Tickets were not sold in advance and so huge numbers had turned up in anticipation of an England victory.
 The match finished as a draw with England needing just one wicket.